-Hello!
 I'm a PhD student in Computer Science at the Georgia Institute of Technology advised by Daniel Genkin.
 My research interests lie in computer security and privacy, focusing on hardware security and microarchitectural side-channel attacks.
-I'm the Founder and Organizer of the Georgia Institute of Technology Security Seminar, a venue for students and faculty to present, learn about, and discuss cutting-edge security and privacy research papers published at leading academic conferences.
+I founded and organize the Georgia Institute of Technology Security Seminar, a venue for students and faculty to present, learn about, and discuss cutting-edge security and privacy research papers published at leading academic conferences.

 Before my PhD, I was a Software Engineer on Messenger Growth at Meta and lived in the San Francisco Bay Area.
 I earned a Bachelor of Science in Computer Science from the University of Illinois Urbana-Champaign where I was advised by the fantastic Chris Fletcher.